 European Doctoral Program in Quantitative Economics

-The European Doctoral Program in Quantitative Economics, the EDP, is a program of doctoral studies in economics organised jointly by the
+The European Doctoral Program in Quantitative Economics (EDP) is a program of doctoral studies in economics organised jointly by the following universities:

-within the framework of the existing degree requirements of these institutions.
-Its aim is to promote the exchange of doctoral students between these institutions in order for their research training to benefit from the institutions' strenghts in the various areas of quantitative economics.
+This is done within the framework of the existing degree requirements of these institutions.
+The aim of the EDP is to promote the exchange of doctoral students between these institutions in order for their research training to benefit from the institutions' strenghts in the various areas of quantitative economics.

-Each institution offers courses for two years, referred to as the preliminary and advanced year respectively, and research supervision.
-Doctoral students participating in the program spend these two years of course work and do the research work for their dissertation in the institutions of the EDP network.
-They are required to spend one year abroad in an EDP institution different from the one where their dissertation will be presented.
+Each institution offers Masters and PhD courses, seminars and workshops, and research supervision.
+Doctoral students participating in the program do the research work for their dissertation in the institutions of the EDP network.
+They are required to spend at least 3 months abroad in an EDP institution different from the one where their dissertation will be presented.